freemansoft/NFRs/README.md

 ------------------

 # Current NFR list
-NFRs have been captured in tab delimited format [NFRs.tsv](NFRs.tsv)  in the _Generic Template_ format.</br>
+NFRs have been captured in tab-delimited format [NFRs.tsv](NFRs.tsv)  in the _Generic Template_ format.</br>
-They are stored in _Tab Separated_ format _.tsv_ which is previewable on github.
+They are stored in _Tab Separated_ format _.tsv_ which is previewable on GitHub.
 Open NFRs.tsv with a CSV/TSV viewer.

 You can find a sample list of NFRs in the _Generic Template_ format in a TSV file in this repository.
 > [NFRs.tsv](NFRs.tsv)